 Even though you probably already know how the Psycho prequel series is going to end before you start binging it, watching it slowly unfold over its five-season run is still an incredibly harrowing, emotional, and unsettling experience.
 Freddie Highmore and Vera Farmiga’s performances make you truly care about their characters, Norman and Norma Bates, and despite their disturbing relationship you hope to God they meet a different fate than the one you know they’re heading towards.
 In my opinion, that’s why it’s such a great show: you can only watch in horror as a kind, caring, but unwell young man is gradually and unintentionally transformed into a deranged killer by the person who he loves – and who loves him – more than anything or anyone else.

 Penny Dreadful tells a delightfully dark, atmospheric story with characters and themes that are essentially a melting pot of classic horror legends.
 Vampires, witches, Dorian Gray, Frankenstein (both creator and monster) and more show up, and all of them have their moments – sometimes entire episodes or arcs – to shine in this gothic horror series.
-Sitting at the center of the macabre tale is Vanessa Ives, played to perfection by Eva Green, who is the unwilling prize in a shadow war between the biggest bads of all.
+Sitting at the center of the macabre tale is Vanessa Ives, played to perfection by Eva Green, who finds herself being targeted by multiple evil entities with nefarious plans for her soul.
 When Universal announced their (already dead) Dark Universe, a film series that would bring their horror icons together back in 2017, part of me felt it wasn’t necessary because I already had my ideal version of it.

 The Duffer brothers’ smash hit on Netflix weaves a compelling, hilarious, frightening narrative that combines the best qualities of a classic coming-of-age story with Stephen King-like horror while somehow feeling wholly original at the same time.
 The child/teen actors are the best that I’ve seen in any movie or show, the adults are equally fantastic, and the inter-dimensional monsters from the dark world of the Upside Down are pretty damn scary.
 All of that is elevated even further by the stellar writing, strong direction, and killer soundtrack that give the setting and characters of Stranger Things a unique feel that sets them apart from anything else on the small (or any) screen.
 It may not be the scariest show on my list – although it definitely has a few moments here and there that make a good case for it – but it’s certainly one of the most memorable.